Hi, it’s Kara Grand. I want to take a minute to introduce myself and tell you how I got to Flight Attendant Central.

 I can not describe my joy and pride the first day at the training academy, or the time when I put on my uniform for my first flight!

 Since then, I had a lot of people approaching me to ask for information on how they can also become flight attendants for an international airline.
-I put everything I learned together and I advised them on the exact steps to follow.
-They were all successful!
+I put everything I learned together, and I advised them on the exact steps to follow so they can be successful.

 I know its a confusing world out there.
-I know there is lack of real value information.
+I know there is lack of really valuable information.
 I know you have been looking everywhere and found nothing you can count on.
 That’s why I created Flight Attendant Central.
 I want you to come to this website and find the most reliable information on what it takes to succeed.

 The airlines are continuously expanding and in need of new crew.
-They desperately need you to be a great candidate.
-Make it easier for them to hire you immediately!
-Be prepared, know what to expect and what is expected from you.
+They desperately need you to be an excellent candidate.
+Make it easier for them to hire you!
+Be prepared, know what to expect and what is expected of you.
 Rehearse, read interview questions, draft your answers, adjust your responses and just show the best possible version of who you are.

 All the information in here can be used IMMEDIATELY!

 Download the free 25 Questions and Answers for the Cabin Crew Final Interview and read the articles on what it takes to pass each stage of the assessment.

 “How to Become a Flight Attendant for the airlines in the Middle East” eBook will give you 298 pages of extraordinarily detailed advice on every single step of the process, from the first thought to becoming a flight attendant all the way to the interview and what comes after.
 You will get sample CVs and photos, sample online applications, sample group exercises and how to solve them, 23 English tests, Math Test, 101 Questions and Answers for the Final Interview, an important chapter on confidence and so much more.

 Enjoy your visit here, and I hope to see you soon “up there”!

 To your success,